databio/geniml/gitk/scembed/README.md

 ```

 ## Usage
 `scEmbed` is simple to use.
 Import your `AnnData` object and pass it to `SCEmbed`.
-Note: your `AnnData` object **must** have a `.var` attribute with three columns: `chrom`, `start`, and `end`.
+Note: your `AnnData` object **must** have a `.var` attribute with three columns: `chr`, `start`, and `end`.
 These columns should be the chromosome, start position, and end position of each genomic region, respectively. `scEmbed` will automatically import these and use them for training.

 ```python
 import scanpy as sc